lamasters/TermCast/README.md

 # TermCast
-A terminal-based podcast player from RSS feeds
+A terminal-based podcast player that syncs between devices

 ## Installation
 This requires VLC Media Player to be installed